R-T-B/TimberbornTerrainGenerator/HistoricalReleases.md

 v1.0.5:  Added support for reading euro decimals (appologies to our euro users).
 We really need full localization support, though.
 That is forthcoming.

 v1.0.6:  Squashed a pretty major bug, if you didn't already have a settings.ini the mod failed to make a new one, leading to settings not being saved.
 Thanks to Discord user Todor Alin for the last few reports. :)

+v1.1.0:  Another optimization run with very good improvements, thanks to github user @hytonhan!
+See this doc for latest benchmarks: https://github.com/R-T-B/TimberbornTerrainGenerator/blob/main/timings.md

+v1.1.1:  Fix an edge case involving the custom dialog getting a bit fiesty and taking over the main menu, and then crashing, when using the cancel button too many times.

+v1.1.2:  Instead of using static time and version in the save file header, we now fetch the actual time and game version.
+This should help as the game version updates through the future.
+No end user changes.

+v1.1.3:  Tweaked how version number of save was reported to include build number.
+Again, this is unlikely to effect end users, and is more a forward facing change.